 Submission can be either:

-The cost to the institution for achieving the national Quality in Careers Standard from February 1st, 2021 is £1,495.
+The cost to the institution for achieving the national Quality in Careers Standard from November 1st, 2021 is £1,550 inclusive of VAT.

 View more about the Quality in Careers Standard in our video, or join one of our upcoming information sessions held every quarter where Michele Squire, Careers Education Strategic Manager will take you through everything you need to know and answer any questions you might have.